plinioprado/jsrocket/README.md

 1. Pull to a folder in your computer.
 2. run "$ npm install"
 3. Run local server with "$ npm run start".
-4. Open index.html with Chrome or compatible browser.
+4. Open [http://localhost:9000/] with Chrome or compatible browser.
 5. Read help.html, available in the 'help' menu option on the top left corner.

+Source maps available on Chrome Sources in webpack/./src

 ## Stack